AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/Appendix_A_OOP.rst

     function Value (E : Value_Retrieval_IF) return Float is abstract;

-Note that, because we are declaring interface types, all operations on those types must be abstract or, in case of procedures, they can also be declared :ada:`null`.
+Note that, because we are declaring interface types, all operations on those types must be abstract or, in the case of procedures, they can also be declared :ada:`null`.
 For example, we could change the declaration of the procedures above to this: